Freaky/rtss/README.md

-# rtss -- timestamp standard input
+# rtss — Relative TimeStamps for Stuff

-`rtss` reads lines from stdin, and writes them out to stdout prepended with the total elapsed time and time since the previous line.
-Like so:
+`rtss` annotates its output with relative durations between consecutive lines and since program start.

+It can be used as a filter in a pipeline:

 ```
 -% cargo build --release 2>&1 | rtss